Abs-23/patient-advocacy-operations-tracker/README.md

 # 🏥 Patient Advocacy Operations Tracker

 A healthcare operations analytics project that simulates how a patient advocacy navigation lead would track backlog, responsiveness, and workload across their team.
-Built from scratch using a hand-crafted JSON schema, expanded with Python, and visualized in Power BI to answer the operational questions that guide staffing, prioritization, and escalation decisions.
+Built from scratch using a hand crafted JSON schema, expanded with Python, and visualized in Power BI to answer the operational questions that guide staffing, prioritization, and escalation decisions.

 ---